arda-kara/sph-fluid-simulation/README.md

 # SPH Fluid Simulation

+> **⚠️ NOTICE: This is experimental code and a work in progress.
+The implementation may contain bugs, performance issues, or incomplete features.**

 A basic 2D Smoothed-Particle Hydrodynamics (SPH) fluid simulation implemented in C++ with OpenGL rendering.

 ## Features